-First Falls and Moroka Gorge is a 13.3km, grade 4 hike located in Alpine National Park, Victoria.
-The hike should take around 6 hours to complete.
+First Falls and Moroka Gorge is a 13.3km, grade 4 hike in Alpine National Park, Victoria.
+This hike typically takes 6 hours to complete.

 The First Falls and Moroka Gorge hike commences at Horseyard Flat.
 The track crosses a footbridge over the Moroka River before meandering through Snowgum woodland and crossing wetlands on boardwalks.
 Then it follows the river downstream for 3km to the First Falls.
 A rock platform provides an ideal viewing point to enjoy the rushing Moroka River plunging into a deep pool.
 Retrace your steps to Horseyard Flat.